 ABOUT ME, YOUR HOST - I live in Hawaii most of the time however my Mom Jeannie and her husband David live on the adjacent lot, they will be your local hosts should any issue arise during your stay.
 I am always available to you via email, text, and phone.

-Hatch (4 miles South) and Panguitch (7 miles North) are the closet towns.
+OTHER INFO: Hatch (4 miles South) and Panguitch (7 miles North) are the closet towns.
 Both offer great places to eat and some unique shopping stores.
-My favorite place to eat in Hatch is Cafe Adobe.
 Panguitch has several places I like to eat at, C-Stop Pizza, Cowboys Smokehouse, and the Flying M has a great breakfast menu.
 Note many local businesses are closed on Sundays and many restaurants close before 9pm.
 Major retail stores like Walmart are in Cedar City about 1 hour away.

 Into fishing?
 About 7 miles South of my place along Hwy 89, Mammoth and Asay Creek are the head-water streams of the Sevier River.
 Asay Creek is designated as a Blue-Ribbon Stream, and Mammoth should be as well.
 Both streams have large fish populations and are easily accessed.
 There is over seven miles of public access on Mammoth Creek and several miles of access on Asay as well.
 Both streams are home to brown trout, with some rainbows in Asay, along with mountain white fish.
 Make sure you get a permit.